gnss-sdr/geniuss-place/_sp-blocks/10-telemetry-decoder.md

 This implementation takes the $$ 1 $$ ms prompt correlator outputs delivered by the Tracking block, wipes off the $$ 5 $$-chip secondary code of the data component to form the $$ 5 $$ ms B-CNAV2 symbols, and searches for the frame preamble.
-In its current form it does not perform LDPC decoding: the
-$$ 288 $$ systematic information bits are read directly from the encoded frame and validated with the CRC-24Q, so no error correction is applied, and a CRC failure at the expected frame boundary immediately drops the frame synchronization and restarts the preamble search.
+Once the preamble is found, the carrier polarity is resolved from it and the $$ 576 $$ soft symbols that follow are normalized to a common log-likelihood ratio scale, so that decoding does not depend on the correlator gain.
+The $$ 96 $$ GF(64) symbols are then decoded with a soft-decision 64-ary LDPC(96,48) decoder: a truncated fixed-path belief-propagation decoder (shared with the B-CNAV1 decoder), followed by a full-alphabet sum-product decoder if the first one does not converge to a valid codeword.
+The resulting $$ 288 $$ information bits are validated with the CRC-24Q, and the PRN carried in the frame is checked against the satellite assigned to the channel.
+A decoding or CRC failure at the expected frame boundary immediately drops the frame synchronization and restarts the preamble search.
 The decoder parses message types 10 and 11 (ephemeris, required in consecutive frames), 30 (clock parameters and group delays), 31 to 34 (clock parameters), and the satellite